statsig-io/docs/docs/statsig-warehouse-native/connecting-your-warehouse/athena.md

             ]
          }
          ```
+         - Add the ARN for this IAM Role into the Data Connection setup in the Statsig console

    (**B**) IAM User
+   With an IAM User, Statsig will use AWS Access Keys to gain access to this IAM User.
+Statsig will run queries directly on behalf of this IAM User via the AWS SDK.
       - In your AWS IAM Dashboard, select the Users page under the Access Management tab
       - Create a new User
       - Under the Security Credentials tab of this newly created User, find the Access Keys block
       - Select Create Access Key, and choose 'Application running outside AWS' from the Use Case options
    ![image](https://github.com/statsig-io/docs/assets/152932686/c0f762fe-2963-45ca-9424-5399671d53e5)
+      - Add the Access Key and Secret Access Key into the Data Connection setup in the Statsig console

-2. Under the Permissions tab for your newly created Role/User, add the Permission Policies outlined below:
+3. Under the Permissions tab for your newly created Role/User, add the Permission Policies outlined below:
    ```
    {
       "Version": "2012-10-17",